 At first glance, you would never guess Florence McKinney has a bionic ankle.
 This sweet woman, in her mid-70s, is still active and enjoying life.
-Every day you will find Florence and her husband, Francis, taking 1.5 to 2 mile walk.
+Every day you will find Florence and her husband, Francis, taking a 1.5 to 2-mile walk.
 “My [ankle] replacement has great range of motion.”

 Florence’s ankle complications began, by accident, on a November morning in 1974.
-On a Saturday morning, after a light snow the night before, Florence headed to Mt.
+On a Saturday morning, after light snow the night before, Florence headed to Mt.
 Calvary Lutheran Church in Estes Park to practice the organ.
-When it was time to go she decided to take a short cut across the lawn instead of using the steps.
+When it was time to go, she decided to take a shortcut across the lawn instead of using the steps.
 With that decision, her fate was sealed.
-Florence fell, sliding down the three foot embankment and slamming her right foot into the sidewalk.
-“I thought ‘Oh God, help me!’”
+Florence fell, sliding down the three-foot embankment and slamming her right foot into the sidewalk.
+“I thought, ‘Oh God, help me!’”

 One plate and two screws later, Florence was cast from hip to toe.
 “The full leg cast was on for seven weeks.”
 Within six months, Florence made a full recovery and was back to her life’s journey, “I didn’t have any problems until about five years ago.”

 Florence’s pain had progressed to the point that she realized she needed to do something drastic.
-Upon a consultation with Dr. Gregg Koldenhoven, she was given three options: live with the pain, a fusion or a total joint replacement.
+Upon consultation with Dr. Gregg Koldenhoven, she was given three options: live with the pain, a fusion, or a total joint replacement.

 The decision was made.
 Florence chose the total ankle replacement.

-It is common knowledge in the medical field that ankle replacements do not typically have the lifespan of a knee or shoulder replacement; however, now there is a newer technology on the market known as the INBONE by Wright.
+It is common knowledge in the medical field that ankle replacements do not typically have the lifespan of a knee or shoulder replacement; however, now, there is a newer technology on the market known as the INBONE by Wright.
 Dr. Koldenhoven’s comments on the INBONE device, “I feel the [INBONE] technology has really made a difference with regards to advancing total ankle arthroplasty.
-It has excellent fixation of the components which likely will translate into a longer lifespan of the device in patients.
-The company continuously studies the components to see if there are potentially any further improvements that can be made to the design.”
+It has an excellent fixation of the components which likely will translate into a longer lifespan of the device in patients.
+In addition, the company continuously studies the components to see if there are potentially any further improvements that can be made to the design.”